 Layout and design mistakes can often include no deep drawers for pots, insufficient drawers for utensils, and not enough power points where you need them for the like of kettles, toasters, coffee makers, juicers, electric knives, microwaves, and USB device charging.

 A space for garbage is often forgotten, and if you don’t provide for this in your design, your bin might end up being exposed and unsightly, or too far away from where it’s needed most.
 An incorrectly placed garbage bin can add create a messy food prep area and cumbersome cleanups.

 This is a short one, but one that causes an unbelievable amount of headaches.
 A simple wrong measurement can mean that entire days are lost, and expensive corrections have to be made.
 In the worst cases, it means that fridges or dishwashers don’t fit anymore.
 As the old saying goes, “measure twice, cut once”.
 We might even suggest measuring three times to be sure – it doesn’t take long and doesn’t cost anything to be overcautious in this instance.

 A DIY kitchen project gives your entire home a huge lift, and Kitchen Shack has been helping renovators and DIY kitchen designers for years.
 You can download our DIY Guide here or get in contact with one of our showrooms in Preston, Maribyrnong, and Kilsyth.
-Pop in today and have a chat to our friendly, experienced team about how our products can make your kitchen renovation simpler and less taxing on your budget.
+Give us a call today to have a chat to our friendly, experienced team about how our products can make your kitchen renovation simpler and less taxing on your budget.